juanbalverdi/gifs-app/README.md

     "delete:docs": "del docs",
     "copy:dist": "copyfiles dist/gifs-app/* ./docs -f"

+Then run `npm run build:github` before deploying it to Github Pages and you are done!

 ## In Github

 Go to the Repository --> then Settings --> `Pages`